-This class provides methods for managing the pages of a PDF file.
+This class provides methods for managing the pages and page labels of a PDF file.

 For page manipulation it uses the methods of

 HexaPDF::Type::PageTreeNode underneath but provides a more convenient interface.

 In addition to page manipulation, the class provides methods for managing the page labels which are alternative descriptions for the pages.
 In contrast to the page indices which are fixed the page labels can be freely defined.

 The way this works is that one can assign page label objects (

 HexaPDF::Type::PageLabel) to page ranges via the /PageLabels number tree in the catalog.
 The page label objects specify how the pages in their range shall be labeled.
 See